 Legendary actress Meryl Streep also stated that she believed after 40 years of age, her career was sure to end.
 It’s lucky she has managed to stick around for this long.
 Jennifer Lopez also shared her thoughts about feeling “not included” in the industry.

 Let us know what are your thoughts about Hollywood and its issue of ageism.
-Do you believe the actors’ are raising voice for the right cause?
+Do you believe the actors’ demands are justified?